WPForms vs Gravity Forms is frequently debated among website owners as one of the best WordPress drag-and-drop form builder plugins.

 But let’s briefly walk through what’s in each WPForms license.

-In the WPForms Plus license, you have access to email services providers add-ons such as Getresponse, Aweber, MailChimp, Campaign Monitor, and Drip Forms.
+The WPForms Plus license allows you to access add-ons from email services providers such as Getresponse, Aweber, MailChimp, Campaign Monitor, and Drip Forms.

 The WPForms Elite license gives you full access to all the features and add-ons.